PatrickYLi/patrickyli.github.io/_posts/2022-04-21-The-Ideal-Gas-Equation-and-Molecule-Number-Density.md

 Which expresses that the volume of a given quantity of a gas at the constant temperature is inversely proportional to the pressure.

-One hundred years later, Jacques Charles and Joseph Gay-Lussac stated the temperature dependence of the volume of a quantity of gas that the volume of a given quantity of gas at a constant pressure is directly proportional to the absolute temperature, which is expressed as the Gay-Lussac’s law:
+One hundred years later, Jacques Charles and Joseph Gay-Lussac stated the temperature dependence of the volume of a quantity of gas that the volume of a given quantity of gas at a constant pressure is directly proportional to the absolute temperature, which is expressed as the **Gay-Lussac’s law**:

 \begin{equation}
 V = \text{ const. } \cdot T